gzoller/dotty-reflection/README.md

 ## Learning to Drive with Macros

-Because dotty-reflection uses macros to the fullest extent possible to do the hard work of reflecting on types, there is application code running during the compile cycle (the macros).
-The impact of this will be non-intuitive at first.
+Because dotty-reflection uses macros to the fullest extent possible to do the hard work of reflecting on types we need to fully understand how the use of macros affects the compile/test cycle.
+The impact of macros will be non-intuitive at first.
 Think of this example:
 ```scala
 // File1.scala
 case class Foo(name: String)